matias141201/matias141201/README.md

 ### Hi there, my name is Matias Rodriguez Ovejero 👋

-### I have been passionate about technology since I was a child, especially about Mobile technology in which I want to continue training, improve and learn every day.
+### I have been passionate about technology since I was a child, especially about Mobile technology in which I want to continue training, improve and learning every day.